Defender's Quest

 Defender's Quest: Valley of the Forgotten is a tower defense and role-playing video game developed by American studio Level Up Labs.
 Originally a flash game distributed on web gaming portals like Kongregate and Newgrounds, it later released for Microsoft Windows via Steam in October 2012.
 In 2016, an HD remaster, Defender's Quest: Valley of the Forgotten: DX Edition, was released for free to all existing owners.
 This version was ported to PlayStation 4, Xbox One and PlayStation Vita.
 The game received positive reviews from critics, primarily praising its gameplay.
+A sequel to the game, Defender's Quest 2: Mists of Ruin, was released January 30, 2025.

 Plot

 Players take the role of Azra, the Royal Librarian in the Ash Kingdom, which is being devastated by a plague that creates undead monsters.
 After almost dying, she finds out that she has the power of bringing people to the spiritual world, which is the key to being able to fight the hordes of undying monsters, which are unbeatable in the physical world.
 During her adventure, Azra will get the help of several companions and discover the source of the plague and how she and her party can stop it and save the world.